oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 6. Governance: Having a central hub makes it much easier to apply governance rules and policies across the whole infrastructure and have a clear view of your enterprise's resources and activity.

 In OELZ v2.0 OCI, we create a Hub Network in a Virtual Cloud Network (VCN) in each environment's Network Shared Infrastructure compartment, and the Spoke networks are created in each Workload compartment, using DRG Attachment through a [Dynamic Routing Gateway (DRG)](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/managingDRGs.htm).
-Furthermore, this allows the Spoke networks to access the shared resources in the hub network while maintaining their isolation.
-As part of the Baseline, we are creating one Hub and Spoke; additionally, if customers want more Spokes, they can add using the Workload Expansion Stack.
-In the Hub, we create two subnets (public and private); in the spoke VCN, three subnets (web, app, and db) are created.
-By default, the Network Firewall will deployed on the Hub VCN, and customers can choose whether the Network Firewall should be part of the public or private subnet.
+Furthermore, this allows the spoke networks to access the shared resources in the hub network while maintaining their isolation.
+As part of the baseline, we are creating one hub and spoke; additionally, if customers want more spokes, they can add using the [Workload Expansion Stack](https://github.com/oracle-quickstart/oci-landing-zones/tree/main/templates/elz-workload).
+In the hub, OELZ will create two subnets (public and private); in the spoke VCN, three subnets (web, app, and db) are created.
+By default, the Network Firewall will deployed on the hub VCN, and customers can choose whether the Network Firewall should be part of the public or private subnet.

 Overall, the Hub & Spoke architecture is a flexible and scalable design pattern that can be used to build complex network architectures in OCI, and this is one of the main reasons why OELZ v2.0 will allow you to have a pre-configured environment ready to use within minutes.